ruhulamin1398/Point-of-Sale-POS-Laravel/Delta/Abasas Tech/schedule/things_needed_to_be_done.md

-- Data tables create section must be beautify. like product create
 - data table dropdown must have first option as 'select an Option' with null value.

 - number validation , number must be greatr than or equal to zero.